Fall TV season serves up what viewers want: sci-fi, fantasy

 LOS ANGELES (AP) — Fickleness is paying off for the young.

-Because Generation Z and a slice of millennials are more likely to drop and add streaming services in pursuit of tempting new shows, media companies are striving to give customers what they want this fall.
+Because Generation Z and a slice of millennials are more likely to drop and add streaming services in pursuit of tempting new shows, media companies are striving to give those restless customers what they want this fall.

 The apparent answer: sci-fi and fantasy.
 With broadcast and cable outlets eager to keep pace, get ready for a galaxy of shows including a saga based on the venerated work of Isaac Asimov (“Foundation”), one with a “Lost” echo (“La Brea”), and additions to the Disney+ “Star Wars” family.